-Crutches assist people having leg injuries or temporary and permanent disabilities to stand and move with comfort.
+Crutches assist people in having leg injuries or temporary and permanent disabilities to stand and move with comfort.

 They not just induce additional support but also provides safety to a great extent.